mufeez-amjad/ShopifyChallenge-S19/README.md

 ```
 # Documentation

-**The following queries and mutations are available in more depth by viewing the schema tab in the [GraphQL Playground](https://shopify-s19.herokuapp.com/).**
+**The following documentation regarding queries and mutations is available in more depth by viewing the schema tab in the [GraphQL Playground](https://shopify-s19.herokuapp.com/).**

 ## Queries